More HDB rental flats for families awaiting BTO completion; new income ceiling for applicants

 HDB said the consolidation of flats over two months will provide applicants with a larger pool of flats to choose from.

-This would also improve the applicants’ chances of securing a flat in each selection exercise and reduce the need for repeated applications.
+This would also improve their chances of securing a flat in each selection exercise and reduce the need for repeated applications.

+READ: Commentary: If your BTO flat is delayed, staying with parents or in-laws isn’t a bad idea

-From the next exercise in October 2021, applicants will have 14 days to submit their application, which allows HDB to process the applications earlier.
+From the next exercise in October 2021, those interested will have 14 days to submit their application, which allows HDB to process them earlier.

 PPHS, which was introduced in 2013, provides an additional interim housing option for married couples waiting for their new flats to be completed.